AdobeDocs/workfront.zh-Hant/help/quicksilver/workfront-basics/priorities/customize-worklist-columns.md

 <!--I think this article can point to the Enhanced lists article for managing the view-->

 <!--
 <span class="preview">The information highlighted on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
-After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>
+After the release to Preview, the same features are also available monthly in the Production environment for customers who enabled fast releases. </span>

 <span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md). </span>
 -->